What is a questionnaire?

 You can easily send an online questionnaire to anyone in the world and with the right software you can quickly identify your target audience and your questionnaire to them.

-If your questionnaire design has been done properly, it’s quick and easy to analyze results from questionnaires once responses start to come back.
+If your questionnaire design has been done properly, it’s quick and easy to analyse results from questionnaires once responses start to come back.

 This is particularly useful with large scale market research projects.